-Gregory the Great here reflects on Jesus words in John 10 that he is the Good Shepherd who lays down his life for his sheep and leads them to green pastures of eternity.
+Gregory the Great on Jesus words in John 10 that he is the Good Shepherd who lays down his life for his sheep and leads them to green pastures of eternity in heaven.

 I am the good shepherd.
 I know my own – by which I mean, I love them – and my own know me.
 In plain words: those who love me are willing to follow me, for anyone who does not love the truth has not yet come to know it.

 My dear brethren, you have heard the test we pastors have to undergo.
 Turn now to consider how these words of our Lord imply a test for yourselves also.
 Ask yourselves whether you belong to his flock, whether you know him, whether the light of his truth shines in your minds.

 I assure you that it is not by faith that you will come to know him, but by love; not by mere conviction, but by action.
 John the evangelist is my authority for this statement.
 He tells us that anyone who claims to know God without keeping his commandments is a liar.